Norecipes - Elevating Everyday Meals

 Cheong Gochu (Korean green chilies) and Ae-hobak (Korean zucchini) for doenjang jjigae.

 ae-hobak (애호박) - These are korean zucchinis.
 They are light green in color and tend to be fatter and more uniform in thickness from end to end.
 The texture is a bit more dense than western zucchini, making it perfectly suited for using in stews like this as it won't disintegrate.
-If you can't find it near you, you can substitute western zucchini.
+If you can't find it near you, you can substitute western zucchini or Mexican gray squash.

 cheong-gochu (청고추) - These are mildly spicy Korean green chili peppers. they tend to be about 6-8 inches long and can be straight or a little curled.
 If you can't find them where you live or prefer something milder, substitute Anaheim chiles.
-If you can't find them and what something spicier use Jalapeno or Serrano chiles.
+If you can't find them and want something spicier use Jalapeño or Serrano chiles.

 myeolchi (멸치) - These are often labeled baby anchovies or baby sardines and can be found in most Asian grocery stores.
 The Japanese name is Niboshi is sometimes used.